Selaginella99/RDS/Focus_on_ big_data.md

 + [Epigenomics: Roadmap for regulation](http://www.nature.com/nature/journal/v518/n7539/full/518314a.html) covered a package of papers in the functional regulatory elements in genomes that have been obtained from human tissue samples and cell lines.

 Comments:
-[The difficulty of a fair comparison](http://www.nature.com/nmeth/journal/v12/n4/full/nmeth.3359.html) on Nature Method blog.
+[The difficulty of a fair comparison](http://www.nature.com/nmeth/journal/v12/n4/full/nmeth.3359.html) on Nature Method blog, highlighted the bottle neck "*definition of such benchmarks*" in the comparison.